NEW YORK -- Baltimore received its second straight quality start, but unlike the previous one, there was enough offense to get the win.

 The Orioles bullpen worked three scoreless innings, with Jim Johnson picking up his fifth save.

 Hughes was done in by the long ball.
-The Orioles produced three solo home runs in each of the second, third and fourth innings, scoring at least one run in each of Hughes' four innings of work.
+The Orioles produced three solo home runs -- one in each of the second, third and fourth innings -- scoring at least one run in each of Hughes' four innings of work.

 The Orioles finally received some production from the DH spot.
-Nolan Reimold accounted for only the second hit from the group this spring when he launched a homer to right in the fourth to make it 5-2.
+Nolan Reimold, hitting ninth, accounted for only the second hit from the group this spring when he launched a homer to right in the fourth to make it 5-2.